lilianricaud/patterning-complexity/english/culture-hacking_sequence.md

 > Questions to ask:  What do you see?
 How does it affect you? where can you find opportunities to solve problems and promote change?

 ### 2. Find the crack
-A crack is something that makes you feel unconfortable, you can't name it but you feel there's something wrong in the system and you try to nail it. that's a crack, that's where the ligh's gonna get in.
+A crack is something that makes you feel unconfortable, you can't name it but you feel there's something wrong in the system and you try to nail it.
+That's a crack, that's where the light's gonna get in.
 > questions to ask: what feels wrong? what are the various situations in which it happens ? what is common/recurrent in these different situations ?
 Can you find/invent a name for this ?

 ### 3. Make art